 But recent research suggests that implant placement in diabetic patients is just as successful as in non-diabetic patients, when correct precautions are taken.
-Dr. Clark Damon and Dr. Kari Blankenship provide dental implant treatment at their Fort Worth, TX practice.
+Dr. Clark Damon and Dr. Kari Blankenship provide dental implant treatment at their Richardson, TX practice.

 Since more than 26 million Americans live with diabetes, this is a relevant topic for many people.
 Historically, diabetes was considered a significant risk factor for dental implants.
 But current research shows that implants are an optimal teeth replacement option for diabetic patients, as long as certain guidelines are followed.

 If you have diabetes, you do not necessarily have to settle for less effective treatments.
 By meeting with our doctors at the Texas Dental Center, you can find out if dental implants are the right teeth replacement solution for you.

 It was previously thought that patients with high glucose levels should not be treated using dental implants.
 While patients with controlled diabetes were considered possible candidates, those who had uncontrolled diabetes were thought to be at high risk.
 However, it has now been confirmed that dental implants are successful in diabetic patients, despite blood glucose levels.